 Because host language compilers do not recognize ESQL statements as valid, an ESQL preprocessor is required.
 An ESQL preprocessor processes the SQL statements embedded in a host language.

-UNIX: Mimer SQL supports an ESQL preprocessor for the C/C++ host language on Unix platforms.In addition FORTRAN is supported on Linux platforms.
+Linux: Mimer SQL supports an ESQL preprocessor for the C/C++ host language on Linux platforms.In addition FORTRAN is supported on Linux platforms.